bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > 6:1 And Alfgram spoke, “Skys, you have strayed from the path.
 You seek mastery, but mastery is illusion, a chain binding the spirit.”
 >
-> 6:5 So the faithful who were pure departed, leaving Skys to his palace of dust, while Alfgram walked into shadow,-
+> 6:5 So the faithful who were pure departed, leaving Skys to his palace of dust, while Alfgram walked into shadow,
-> -leading the true on the path of the eclipse.
+> leading the true on the path of the eclipse.

 > ### Pages 17 & 18
 > [Abstract colourful drawing]